 So you’re thinking about buying some screen printing equipment.
 Where should you buy it from?
 Should you buy brand-new products, or find used equipment from other printers?
 Printing experts Colin Huggins and Darryl Sapp discuss the benefits and drawbacks of buying new and used screen printing equipment for your shop.

 A Close Up Look of Screen Printing Emulsion Under a Microscope

 Once you have picked a screen, coated it, exposed it, and washed it out, the burned screen is ready to go.
 As you analyze the screen and stencil, have you ever wondered how the fine details look up close?

 The Darkroom Process: Film, Emulsion Density, Exposing, and Washout

 After coating a screen, it's time to expose and washout the screen.
 Dialing in screen exposure is no easy feat.
 In the latest videos, screen printing expert Colin Huggins goes over the tools you need to create optimal and to make solid, exposed screens.
 He'll also address nuances within the exposing and washout process and share ways to improve your darkroom procedures.

 Different mesh counts are used for different applications in the screen printing process.
 What is mesh count?
 Well, mesh count is a measure of how many threads of polyester (used to be silk, centuries ago, hence ‘silkscreening’) cross each other per square inch of the screen.
 For example, a 110 mesh screen would have 110 threads crossing per square inch.
 The higher the mesh count, the finer the holes are in the screen.

 Repairing a broken screen in minutes sounds like a dream, right?
-Ripped static screens means you'll need to go online, order a new one, and wait a few days for it to ship.
-Or, you may send your frame to a...
+Ripped static screens means you'll need to go online, order a new one, and wait a...